How to Make a TeamSpeak Server: For Linux, Windows, macOS + Pointing Domain to the Server

 People use the TeamSpeak VoIP application for various purposes.
 Usually, it’s used as a gaming-oriented communication app, where users are able to use voice chat while playing games to communicate and coordinate with their friends.

-In this tutorial, we will show you how to make a TeamSpeak server on the most popular systems, Linux VPS, Windows, or macOS.
+In this tutorial, we will show you how to make a TeamSpeak server on the most popular systems, Linux, Windows, or macOS.

 How to Make a TeamSpeak 3 Server on Linux